anurag-jaiswal-aj/Weather-Update-App/README.md

 # Weather-Update-App
 Welcome to my Day 1 project of the #30Days30Projects challenge!
 This Weather App is a simple yet powerful web application built with HTML, CSS, and JavaScript, utilizing the OpenWeatherMap API for real-time weather data.

-Overview:
-Welcome to my Day 1 project of the #30Days30Projects challenge!
-This Weather App is a simple yet powerful web application built with HTML, CSS, and JavaScript, utilizing the OpenWeatherMap API for real-time weather data.

 Features:
 #Real-time Updates: Get the latest weather information instantly.
 #User-friendly Interface: Stylish design with responsive elements for a seamless experience on all devices.